Use Arbor’s Summative Tracking to record assessment results at key points throughout the year to measure student's overall knowledge and progress.

 Once you have defined your Assessment Framework, you will be able to create your Annual Policy for the academic year.
 The Annual Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.
-In this section, you can also manage your available assessment periods, assessable courses, curriculum expectations, and schoolwide targets for the year.

 Go to Students > Assessments > Annual Policy > Manage Assessments to complete all set up of your assessments for the academic year.

 To add new assessments to your policy, click the Add assessment to year policy button.
 You can then select an Assessment type, and select which assessments to add to your policy.
 Then click Next.

 On the next page, select the groups of students you would like to include in the assessment, how often the assessment will be taken, and add any courses to be linked.
 Then click Add assessment(s).